 - Pour batter into the prepared bundt pan.
 Bake 45 to 50 minutes, until a tester inserted into the cake comes out clean and the cake springs back gently when pressed with a finger.
 Cool cake in pan for 10 minutes, then invert onto a wire rack and cool completely before glazing.

 - To make the glaze, whisk together the confectioners sugar, milk, and vanilla extract until smooth.
+Add additional powdered sugar for thicker glaze or more milk to thin.
 Pour over the cooled cake, letting the glaze drip down the sides of the cake.
 Decorate liberally with sprinkles.

 To freeze, wrap unglazed cake tightly in aluminum foil, followed by a layer of plastic wrap.
 Defrost fully and bring to room temperature before glazing.
 Glazed slices can be frozen, wrapped as above, but glaze may separate from the cake while thawing.